Getting back to grassroots engagement

 There may be enormous benefits to communities and the local economy when new projects come to town, but it is important to engage early and authentically with local residents to address any concerns they may have about potential impacts.

-We got the opportunity to do some grassroots, regional engagement with several lovely farming families and local government stakeholders in the Midwest region for a client recently.
+Engagement with stakeholders and community members around regional infrastructure projects is something Aha!
+Consulting loves to support clients with.
+We were delighted to get the opportunity to do some grassroots engagement with several lovely farming families and local government stakeholders in the Midwest region for a mining client recently.

 We flew to Geraldton and drove over 650kms in four days in the picturesque Yandanooka area, meeting farmers on their land and capturing their feedback on a proposed power supply upgrade project.
-It was a good reminder of the importance of engaging stakeholders in a way which works for them.
+It was a good reminder of the importance of engaging stakeholders in a way which works for them and of going to meet them where they are at, rather than expecting them to come to us.

 We were very grateful for the time they gave us and for their warm hospitality.
 We were also grateful for the fact that they had finished, or had almost, finished seeding when we were there.
 Timing is always important for this type of engagement and fortunately, it was on our side.